 Making a trail map

 Take a pen and notepad to make a trail map, noting down the terrain, any landmarks or anything unusual that you would recognise again: ponds, odd-shaped trees, logs or rocks.
-This can help you retrace your steps, if you get lost.
+This can help you retrace your steps, if you get lost and need to navigate without a compass.

 Navigating when you’re lost: pacing